Melissamichaud1/mastermind-fastapi/README.md

 ## 🌐 Frontend

-The frontend lives in the project root (index.html, app.js, CSS inside HTML).
+The frontend lives in the project root inside the frontend folder (index.html, app.js, CSS, HTML).

 To run locally:

+1. CD into frontend folder
-1. Start a local dev server:
+2. Start a local dev server:

 ```
 python3 -m http.server 5173